AI Summary

 - textEnd: optional range end for multi-sentence spans

-- prefix- and -suffix: disambiguating context when the same sentence appears multiple times on the page
+- prefix- and -suffix: disambiguating context when the same sentence appears more than once on the page

 Browsers use these fragments to scroll the user to the cited passage and visually highlight it.
-Google’s AI Mode and Gemini repurpose the same mechanism to encode the exact sentence they extracted, which is what makes sentence-level citation analysis possible.
+Gemini repurposes the same mechanism to encode the exact sentence it extracted, which is what makes sentence-level citation analysis possible.
+This is the technical foundation of our atomic sentence research: cited sentences in our May 2026 dataset average 9.27 words, with a median of 10 words, and none exceed 18 words.
+The 6-10 word range accounts for 45.2% of all cited sentences.

 from urllib.parse import unquote, urlparse